navirobayo/flutter_custom_themes_vol1/README.md

 # Flutter Custom Themes Vol. 1

-Welcome to the first volume of custom themes for Flutter.
+Welcome to this first volume of custom Flutter themes.

-There is one file per theme, feel free to download the files or fork the complete repo if you want to try them all.
+There is one file per theme, you can download the theme of your choice or even fork the complete repository if you want to try them all.

-Leave a star, don't be shy!

 <p align="center">
   <img src="https://github.com/navirobayo/FlutterCustomThemesVol1/blob/main/assets/Vol1.png" width="350" title="hover text">
 </p>

-## How to use the themes?
+# How to use

 > Need more customization?
-Skip to [#mods](#mods).
+Skip to [mods](mods).

 Each theme is created to be used automatically in any Flutter app and it has been tested with the default widgets for regular aplication.